 Additional Notes about Hiking the Steven’s Peak Loop:

 Be mindful of your steps when hiking along any of the cliffs.
 There are numerous tripping and slipping hazards along the edge.
 Also, the terrain in this area is primarily composed of unpredictable volcanic rock and decomposing granite.

 Whenever you hike off-trail, do everything possible to minimize your impact on the land.

 Leave all natural features alone.
 Don’t roll, topple, or throw rocks and other naturally occurring structural features.

 Hike on durable surfaces, such as rock, gravel, or hard-packed dirt.
 Avoid trampling over delicate vegetation.

 Don’t harass or otherwise tempt (by feeding) wildlife.

-Since this is a relatively remote and slower hike (due to the fact that more than half is off-trail), you could turn it into a fantastic overnight backpacking trip.
-If you do, however, be sure to check the forecast because there is nowhere to hide once you’re above the trees.
+This is a relatively remote and slower hike due to the fact that more than half is off-trail.
+So, you could turn it into a fantastic overnight backpacking trip.
+If you do, however, be sure to check the forecast.
+That’s because there’s nowhere to hide once you’re above the trees!

 Kenny Miller Memorial Site:

-On the ridge that runs north and south (just north of Stevens Peak) you’ll find a memorial site with a granite plaque featuring the name of a 12-year old boy named Kenny Miller.
+On the ridge that runs north and south (just north of Steven’s Peak) you’ll find a memorial site.
+This features a granite plaque with the name of a 12-year old boy named Kenny Miller etched into it.